learning-at-home/hivemind/README.md

 To learn more about the ideas behind this library, see the [full list](https://github.com/learning-at-home/hivemind/tree/refer-to-discord-in-docs#citation) of our papers below.

-## Hivemind in Action: Applications and Use Cases
+## Example Applications and Use Cases

 This section lists external projects that leverage hivemind for decentralized training.
 If you have succesfully trained a model or created a downstream repository with the help of our library,